 Organize an educational session for your members.
 Ask local professionals to come and speak on various nutrition topics like: reading nutrition labels, general nutrition or healthy shopping tips.

-For a list of speakers, visit our Partners for Healthy Nevada Speakers Bureau page on www.gethealthyclarkcounty.org.
+For a list of speakers, visit our Partners for Healthy Nevada Speakers Bureau page at: www.gethealthyclarkcounty.org/community-tools/coalitions/partners-for-a-healthy-nevada/

-Support Breastfeeding Mothers
+Support Breastfeeding Families